Senior Birthday Party

 Group birthday parties make residents with few family members or friends feel valued on their special day.
 They can spend time with other residents and enjoy special birthday treats and gifts.
 Activities include an exclusive tea or coffee time, cake and sweets, and a cheerful rendition of “Happy Birthday.”

 An individual birthday party in assisted living is ideal for people turning a significant age, such as 90, 95, or 100.
 Reaching that age is a milestone and should be celebrated as such.
+You can design your own invites for free with Adobe's birthday invitation templates.

 Residents with large, caring families may prefer an individual birthday party to spend time with their loved ones.
 Whether you do a group or individual birthday party, check to find out the resident's desires first.